iPad Mobile Casino Games for real money Casino Games

 The number of times I’ve seen products promoted via the mobile phone I carry around in my pocket can be counted on one hand.

 Apple, led by Samsung and Huawei, is a smartphone production firm and the world’s largest mobile maker as well.
-But more importantly, Apple remains the only main silicon designer for almost all flagship Android devices for a year and a half.
+But most specifically, for nearly all flagship Android smartphones, Apple has been the only big silicon manufacturer for a year and a half.

-Android and Windows remain market leaders because of the direct support of Google and Microsoft.
+Because of the direct support of Google and Microsoft, Android and Windows remain industry leaders.
 Although the hardware of Apple is not the best out there it is close enough and it is being continually upgraded.
 But in that argument, neither of them can match a leader in the CPU space like Intel (INTC).
-Intel is the sole CPU vendor for Apple and as a result, with a little support from Google, it will get all the pre-work done.
+Intel is Apple’s exclusive CPU provider, and as a result, it can get all of the pre-work done with a little helping hand from Google.

 Intel’s big advantage is that it is a vertically integrated company.
-It makes the chips because it owns the processing facilities.
-This enables Intel to monitor the whole process, from chip design to production to delivery.
+It manufactures the chips while owning the manufacturing facility.
+This allows Intel to have control over the entire process from chip design to manufacturing to shipping.
 This is something on which Google has developed a name, but it is way ahead of Apple.

-Remember all those leaks that said Apple is going to put an Intel chip in its devices instead of Apple’s custom made processors?
-You might want to go back and check your sources.
+Do you recall all those leaks that said that Apple was going to place an Intel chip on its computers instead of the custom processors made by Apple?
+Maybe you’d like to go back and check your sources.
 While they were true, they were in no way part of a “leak” to Apple.
-Apple has everything going its way when it comes to the new 5-nanometer CPUs.
+When it comes to the latest 5-nanometer CPUs, Apple has everything going its way.

 Intel’s upcoming successor to the 7-nanometer Xeon Scalable processor, a machine-learning chip dubbed Whiskey Lake, will feature Apple’s signature on-board GPU.
 In a very low power envelope, this allows Apple to provide the best efficiency.
-This will help Apple combat the chip from Qualcomm (QCOM), which dominates the mobile GPU market.
-The on-board GPU of Apple still has the latest internal graphics architecture of Apple inside of it.
+This will help Apple battle Qualcomm’s (QCOM) chip, which dominates the market for mobile GPUs.
+Apple’s on-board GPU also has Apple’s new internal graphics design inside of it.

-This is a very important development because Apple is slowly but surely moving away from Imagination Technologies (OTCPK:IMGTY), which still holds about 15% of Apple’s iOS image-processing chips market.
-This will encourage Apple, the first time it has happened since 2005, to have its own in-house GPU.
+This is a very significant advancement as Apple slowly but surely steps away from Creativity Technology (OTCPK:IMGTY), which still retains around 15% of the iOS image-processing chips segment for Apple.
+This will allow Apple to have its own in-house GPU, the first time that has happened since 2005.

 While the high-end GPUs have been focusing on technical specifications, Apple has quietly moved in a different direction.
 It wants to focus more on power efficiency, and that’s why it decided to license all of Intel’s upcoming technologies instead of buying them outright.
-This decision shows how Intel has become the default choice for Apple, and it has only been because of the extreme amount of work that Intel put into its CPUs.
+This decision explains how Intel is Apple’s default option, and it was only because of the extreme amount of effort Intel put into its CPUs.

 Apple’s decision to focus more on efficiency and GPU speed is almost unprecedented for a company that went through its own “golden age” with insanely fast CPU and GPU performance.
-That must be music to the ears of Intel, so it will be able to speed up its data center business expansion.
+That has to be music to Intel’s ears, because it will be able to ramp up its growth in the data center market.

 Apple is unquestionably the leader in the mobile processor space.
-The company is working on a plethora of different technologies that can make its devices more powerful in the future.
-The new GPU is the first example.
+The company is working on a plethora of different innovations that in the future will make its devices more efficient.
+The first example is the new GPU.
 Apple is moving away from Creativity Technology, but that’s OK because in the GPU environment, Apple has in-house experience.

 Other initiatives still exist, and we haven’t even touched on the science of machine learning.
-If Apple is willing to invest actively in the future, its supremacy could be permanent in the mobile processor space.
-Building a sustainable role in this market is tough, but Apple has shown that it has the money and focus to do it.
+If Apple can invest aggressively in the future, then its dominance in the mobile processor space should be irreversible.
+It’s difficult to build a competitive position in this industry, but Apple has proven that it has the resources and focus to do it.

-Investors should expect the share prices of Apple to continue to increase, especially with its latest flagship devices launching later this month.
+Investors can expect to see Apple’s share prices continue to climb, especially with its new flagship devices that launch later this month.
 This, combined with the expansion in iPhone sales and the enormous potential in iPhone 8s and future versions of the iPhone, means that Apple is the second-largest company in the world behind only Amazon.

 There are many risks associated with online casino, whether you are a novice or experienced player.
-For instance, it is one thing to lose money in real life and another to lose it in a casino where you only know the probability of winning and the losses are unpredictable.
-But the worst thing is that if you have not secured your private keys, all the winnings will be stripped from you too.
+In real life for example, it is one thing to lose money and another to lose it in a casino where you just know the odds of winning and the loses are random.
+But the worst part is that all the winnings will be taken from you too if you have not secured your private keys.
 The idea is to play safely and get the most out of your money.

 Online casino operators with a good reputation spare no efforts in safeguarding their players’ personal information, as they recognize that security is paramount in the industry.
 As such, they carry out all their transactions with military-grade encryption links (128-bit).